 - You must be admitted in a graduate degree program

 - Your FAFSA must be completed for that school year.
-You will need a PIN to complete the FAFSA electronically.
+You will need an FSA ID to complete the FAFSA electronically.

 - You must be enrolled in at least 6 credit hours per term in a degree program to maintain eligibility.